SEC Chair Paul Atkins: "We’re a Decade Behind on Crypto" — Why Catching Up Is Now Job One

 The Atkins Playbook: Principles Over Posture

-Atkins has floated a pragmatic sequence: (1) clarify disclosures and custody for tokenized assets; (2) modernize market-structure expectations for on-chain trading, routing, and oracles; (3) stand up a supervised on-ramp—often described as an “innovation exemption”—that lets qualified firms launch under tight guardrails while the agency collects data; and (4) re-focus enforcement on classic fraud (misappropriation, manipulation, spoofing, and Ponzi-like schemes) rather than sprawling registration fights.
+Atkins has floated a pragmatic sequence: (1) clarify disclosures and custody for tokenized assets; (2) modernize market-structure expectations for on-chain trading, routing, and oracles; (3) stand up a supervised on-ramp—often described as an “innovation exemption”—that lets qualified firms launch under tight guardrails while the agency collects data; and (4) re-focus enforcement on classic illegal deception (misappropriation, manipulation, spoofing, and Pyramid-like scheme-like schemes) rather than sprawling registration fights.
 The goal is not deregulation but predictable regulation: publish the requirements, test them in the open, and iterate with evidence.

 What an “Innovation Exemption” Might Look Like